NEW 2021 ALASKA CRUISES

 Ketchikan is uniquely nestled at the southernmost entry to Alaska’s famous Inside Passage, which attracts millions of curious visitors each year.
 Opt outside and hike along Deer Mountain, or spend a day soaking up Alaskan heritage and history at the Totem Heritage Center or the Tongass Historical Museum.
 Whatever you do, don’t miss the chance to sample fresh-caught salmon.
 Animal lovers will enjoy the Alaska Rainforest Sanctuary dedicated to conservation and preservation of native Alaskan species.

 Icy Strait Point is pure Alaska, home to cozy waterfront restaurants and a historic salmon cannery, which you can tour to discover the history of the town, or shop for souvenirs.
 Take 360-degree photos of Chichagof Island from Tongass National Park after a scenic two-mile hike.
-Icy Strait Point is also where the largest concentration of grizzly bears in Alaska gravitate to, so you just might spot a bear in the forest, humpback whales along the water, and even bald eagles soaring free.
+Keep your eyes peeled for bears in the forest, humpback whales in the water, and bald eagles soaring in the vast skies.

 Thrill-seekers and rest-seekers can find a shore excursion that perfectly matches their interests during their 2021 Alaska cruise.
-Take it easy on wine and distillery tours, sipping on local beverages and tasting regional cheeses.
+Experience Alaska's burgeoning craft beer scene.
 Search for wildlife on sighting tours, where you just might spot humpback whales, sea lions, and more.
 Embark on a guided journey into the Alaskan wilderness and take a scenic ride through Seward, Alaska.
 Kenai Fjord National Park awaits, too.

 An Alaska cruise vacation isn’t for the faint of heart or the unadventurous.
 Rugged landscapes, incredible wildlife sightings, and jaw-dropping views are just a few reasons Alaska is one of the most captivating regions of the world.
 In the summer, soak up the extra daylight and hike among glaciers and in expertly preserved national parks.
 In spring and autumn, bundle up and get ready for snow sports and a flurry of activity.